|Helen Marie (Timmons) Miller|

 Carol Sue Miller was born in Goshen General Hospital on the evening of 31 December 1946.
 A few days later, the baby was released from the hospital in care of the DePratos, who finalized adoption proceedings in 1948.
 Helen recovered from her recent delivery and married Frank Louis Strukel in Elkhart, Indiana, a few short weeks later, on 18 January 1947.

 The timeline is a rather swift one, and there is little room to fit a meaningful relationship with another man between Eldon Miller and Frank Strukel.
-And it is likely that Helen -- and Helen only -- was the only person that may have harbored fleeting doubts as to the paternity of her daughter as she became aware of her pregnancy as spring was turning to summer in 1946.
+And it is likely that Helen -- and Helen only -- may have harbored fleeting doubts as to the paternity of her daughter as she became aware of her pregnancy as spring was turning to summer in 1946.

 But the man she had been "for some period past...openly and publicly running with" in the summer of 1946 was Frank Strukel.
 And it seems unlikely that Frank had any reason to doubt that the child Helen was carrying was his.
 He did not question the timeline, and he unquestioningly accepted his role as the father of the child.
-My grandparents remembrances of meeting with Frank and Helen to arrange the adoption of their child included no recollections of doubt, secrecy, or insincerity on Frank's part, and he was quite open with discussing the situation of Helen's pregnancy.
-Frank Strukel had signed away his paternal rights to his daughter in 1946 that are on file with the St. Joseph County, Indiana, Circuit Court, and it is likely he signed it in full belief that he was relinquishing the care of his first-born child.
+My grandparents' remembrances of meeting with Frank and Helen to arrange the adoption of their child included no recollections of doubt, secrecy, or insincerity on Frank's part.
+He was quite open with discussing the situation of Helen's pregnancy.
+Frank Strukel had signed away his paternal rights to his daughter in 1946.
+Those documents are on file with the St. Joseph County, Indiana, Circuit Court, and it is likely he signed it in full belief that he was relinquishing the care of his first-born child.

 When Carol was reunited with her mother, there was no hesitation in the narrative regarding her parentage.
 And if Helen had doubts in 1946, she had most certainly removed them by 1982.
 The stories regarding Carol's father were free-flowing and emotional, and the very fact that Frank Strukel insisted that his unborn daughter be adopted by a Catholic family makes it apparent that he thought Carol was his.
 Additional historical tidbits, such as Frank's desire to name his next daughter Carol in 1949 in remembrance of the daughter he lost, would indicate that Frank undoubtedly believed he was Carol's father.